OttCS/Portable-DnD/README.md

 Please reference the [Character Classes](Classes.md) document.

 ## Abilities and Scores
 All of your modifiers start at -2.
 You then may add a total of 17 to these, with a limit of +3 for each.
+Optionally, you can take a feat and only add 16 to your modifiers.

 ## Character Backgrounds
 Please reference the [Character Backgrounds](Backgrounds.md) document.